 Meditation is the essence of yoga.
 In our meditation classes, we practice meditation from traditional seated postures.
 Our meditation classes are held monthly, on the Saturday closest to the full moon.
 These sessions contain philosophy, practice and instruction for people of all levels of experience.
 Led by Gerry Weiner, a senior meditation instructor and seasoned scholar of Tibetan contemplative traditions.

-Our courses are designed to expose the essence and flow of the practice, while teaching the subtle techniques that make the practice vibrant.
-When you embody what you learn in our courses, you will practice more intelligently, more safely, and with refined awareness of the internal forms.
+Our courses are designed to deepen your understanding of the practice, by teaching you the details of sequencing, the nuances of postural alignment, and the subtle techniques that make the practice vibrant.
+When you embody what you learn in our courses, you will practice more intelligently, more safely, and with refined awareness.
 To check on upcoming courses, visit our Workshops page.

 This course is for absolute beginners.
 It offers gentle instruction in the fundamental practices of mindful breathing, supported movement and balanced postural form.
 Anyone who is interested in yoga can take this course.